barbara0914/freefield-experiment/README.md

-# Here goes a description of the experiment
+#Here goes a description of the experiment:localiziation_of_emotional_vocalization
-# localiziation_of_emotional_vocalization

 Is the localization of neutral or emotional stimuli (in this case: "Montreal affective voices") more influenced of background noise?